The top 3 real-time collaboration tools to keep your team in syncThe Flow TeamLast Updated: August 27, 2022

 - Cannot assign due dates to projects

-- Difficult to track projects via email threads or drive folders
+- Difficult to track projects via email threads or Google Drive folders

-The main difference between G Suite Basic vs. G Suite Business is the storage capacity and Cloud search across all of G Suite (both desktop and mobile app).
-If you work in an industry like finance, sales, marketing, PR, or e-commerce and have considerable amounts of data and several team members using G Suite, the Business plan is optimal for most small businesses.
-Choose Basic if you’re a solopreneur or very small team and will be using Drive only to back up or collaborate on important files.
+The main difference between Business Starter and Business Standard plans is the storage capacity and Cloud search (both desktop and mobile apps).
+If you work in an industry like finance, sales, marketing, PR, or e-commerce and have considerable amounts of data and several team members using Workspace, the Standard is optimal for most small businesses.
+Choose the Starter tier if you’re a solopreneur or have a very small team, and will be using Drive only to back up or collaborate on important files.

-G Suite is helpful if you’re looking for a bundled solution.
-The business plan offers more storage capacity than the basic one and offers a good amount of capacity for most small businesses.
-G Suite allows you to control access to all of your data in the Google cloud, which adds additional security.
+Google Workspace is helpful if you’re looking for a bundled solution.
+The Plus plan offers more storage capacity than the basic one and offers a good amount of capacity for most small businesses.
+You can also control access to all of your data in the Google cloud, which adds additional security.

-But, you’ll need to know how often your team will use G Suite and exactly what features they’ll need, as it’s priced per user.
+But you’ll need to know how often your team will use Workspace and exactly what features they’ll need, as it’s priced per user.
 Some of its basic features are hard to find, creating a steep learning curve for less experienced users.
 Finally, it doesn’t have an easy way for management and teams to track the entire workflow, from start to finish.

 Slack is an instant messaging platform that enables teams to share a “workspace” using an invitation or URL created by an admin.
-It features IRC-style private messaging and chat rooms sorted by topic.
+It features IRC-style private messaging and chat rooms for coordinating with the team, dubbed channels.
 With Slack, you can have private conversations between smaller sub-groups, or public channels that enable entire teams to have conversations without the use of email or texting.
 Conversations, users, and files are all searchable, allowing for some degree of content sharing.

 - Real-time chat tools